nstene/SleepSEEG/doc/feature_extraction.rst

       x1=np.linspace(6*np.pi, 16*np.pi, num=501)
       sig=np.random.rand(501)*np.sin(x1)
       fs = 5000
-      # both sampling frequency and sample density are two times bigger than in
-      # example above
       compute_mvl_count(sig, fs, lowband=[8, 12], highband=[250, 600])
         >> 0.006292227798293142+0.00038112301129766796j

     .. figure:: images/1.5.1Example.png
       :name: Fig1.5.1

-    In first part of the algorithm signal is filtered in lowband :math:`[8,12]` Hz, and on the ressult the hilbert transforamation is aplied (the first row, graph on left).
+    In first part of the algorithm signal is filtered in lowband :math:`[4,8]` Hz, and on the ressult the hilbert transforamation is aplied (the first row, graph on left).
 Then from the complex signal values are taken in euklidian formula as :math:`abs*exp(phi*j)` and the phase phi is saved (first row, graph on right).

-    Next the same procedure is taken in highband :math:`[250, 600]` Hz, but now the abs value is stored (second row on right).
+    Next the same procedure is taken in highband :math:`[80, 150]` Hz, but now the abs value is stored (second row on right).

     From these phase and aplitude values the new complex signal is created and